Arizona Stripe-Tailed Scorpion

+They can find their way into Arizona homes through small openings or crevices in search for shelter or prey.
+You’d be surprised by the tiny amount of space necessary for a scorpion to squeeze into interior spaces.
 The Stripe-Tailed Scorpion typically feeds on insects like crickets, beetles and roaches, as well as other scorpions.
 Hunting at night, they typically ambush their prey and subdue them with their stinger, using their pincers to crush and corral their meal.

 Scorpion Self-Defense Stings

 While Stripe-Tailed Scorpions use their stinger to hunt prey, they also use it for self-defense.
 This can result in humans being stung.
 They are venomous, however it is not as potent as the Bark Scorpion

 .
 It will be painful to humans like a bee sting, but not considered dangerous unless there is an allergic reaction.
 In the case of an allergic reaction, seek out emergency medical treatment immediately.
 Although not the most common scorpion found in Arizona homes, Stripe-Tailed Scorpions can and will find their way indoors.
 If you find signs of an infestation, don’t panic.
 Simply contact a knowledgeable pest control company like Bug Guardian to help with scorpion removal